Legal Advice for Compensation Insurance Claims & TPD Payouts

 Can I Make a WorkCover Claim in QLD?

-• work full-time, part-time, casual or permanent
+• Full-time, part-time, casual or permanent

-• are a contractor or sub-contractor
+• As a contractor or sub-contractor

-• are self-employed (in certain circumstances)
+• Self-employed (in certain circumstances)

 You can still be eligible even when you are: